taweener11/Brigid-Tracy-Cloud-Security/README.md

 ## Key Features
 *  Milestone 3 - Functional Cloud Environment: We first built a simple version of a serverless CRUD HTTP API to demonstrate a functional cloud environment for a healthcare use case.
-*  Milestone 4 - Cloud Security Solutions: We expanded upon our first HTTP API by building a CRUD REST API using Lambda and modeling access controls using Cognito for added security.
+*  Milestone 4 - Cloud Security Solutions: We expanded upon our first HTTP API by building a CRUD REST API using Lambda and modeling access controls using Cognito for added security, in the 2 labs linked above.

 ## Setup Requirements
 * Access to AWS Console with extended permissions to ensure access to the following HIPAA eligible services: